 The term neurodiversity was coined in 1997 by Australian sociologist Judy Singer.
-Neurodiversity is the recognition that everyone’s brain is different, and that we all experience and interact with the world around us in different ways.
+Neurodiversity is the recognition that everyone’s brain is different.
+We all experience and interact with the world around us in different ways.
 There are many ways to learn, think and behave, and no one way is the “right” way.
-Neurodiversity highlights the value in this difference.
+Neurodiversity in education highlights the value in this difference.

 Neurodiversity places people into two groups: those who are neurotypical, and those who are neurodivergent.
 If someone is neurotypical, their brain works in the way that is considered usual.
 It’s likely they’ve never thought about whether they see or experience things differently to those around them.
 When someone is neurodivergent, their brain functions differently to those who are considered neurotypical.

 How many people are neurodivergent?

 Neurodivergence is caused by a variety of conditions including Autism Spectrum Disorder (ASD), dyslexia, dyspraxia, Attention Deficit Hyperactivity Disorder (ADHD), Down syndrome, Tourette’s and others that impact how someone experiences the world around them.
 For example, dyspraxia is a common disorder that affects movement and coordination.
 Dyslexia involves difficulty in learning to read or interpreting words, letters, and other symbols.
 ASD is characterised by difficulties in social interaction, communication, and restricted or repetitive patterns of thought and behaviour.
 People with ADHD can seem restless, may have trouble concentrating and may act on impulse.